Purkinje cell number decreases in the adult female rat cerebellum following exposure to 900 MHz electromagnetic field

 Main findings

-Rats exposed to 900 MHz EMF had a significantly lower total number of Purkinje cells in the cerebellum compared with both control and sham-exposed groups.
-No significant differences were reported in body or brain weights between exposed and control/sham groups.
+Adult female rats exposed to 900 MHz EMF for 1 h/day over 28 days had a significantly lower total number of cerebellar Purkinje cells than both control and sham-exposed groups.
+Body and brain weights did not differ significantly between exposed and control or sham groups.

 Outcomes measured